 I am really grateful for this forum.
-It is a huge source of information and tips and in the tough and competitive world of academia we (physics students) have to stick together.
+It is a huge source of information and tips.
 Thanks everyone for that.

-So, I am an undergraduate student heading towards the completion of my degrees and want to pursue my interests in Quantum Information Theory/Quantum Computing/Quantum Foundations further and would like to attend a graduate school in Northern America.
-I sort of have a lack of research experience and publications, which makes me a bit anxious about my school choices and my chances for getting admitted.
-I would highly appreciate it, if you guys with a "better view" (more experience of the application process, unbiased of my own view,...) could comment my profile and my chances of getting admitted at the schools of my choice.
+So, I am an undergraduate student heading towards the completion of my degrees and want to pursue my interests in Quantum Information Theory/Quantum Computing/Quantum Foundations further.
+I am not quite sure how to estimate my chances for admission for a PhD.
+I would highly appreciate it, if you guys could comment my profile and my chances of getting admitted at the schools of my choice.
 Here's my profile: